ufs-community/uwtools/docs/Users_Guide/installation.rst

 The uwtools package
 -------------------

-To install the workflow-tools repository from Github, follow these steps:
+To install the `workflow-tools` repository from Github, follow these steps:

 #.
 Make sure you have Git installed on your system.
-If not, you can install it from the official website (https://git-scm.com/) or using your operating system's package manager.
+If not, you can install it from the official website (https://git-scm.com/) or use your operating system's package manager.

 #.
 Open a terminal or command prompt and navigate to the directory where you want to install the repository.